FelixKratz/SketchyBar/README.md

 Optional: You can subscribe to the notifications sent to the NSDistributedNotificationCenter e.g. the notification Spotify sends on track change: "com.spotify.client.PlaybackStateChanged" [example](https://github.com/FelixKratz/SketchyBar/discussions/12#discussioncomment-1455842), or the notification sent by the system when a bluetooth device connected, or disconnected: *com.apple.bluetooth.state* ([example](https://github.com/FelixKratz/SketchyBar/discussions/12#discussioncomment-1465761)) to create more responsive items.
+Custom events that subscribe to NSDistributedNotificationCenter notifications will receive additional notification information in the `$INFO` variable if available.

 ### Triggering custom events
 This triggers a custom event that has been added before